benbren/benbren.github.io/projects.markdown

 **[Bayesian Basketball Prediction](../downloads/682.pdf)**

 - Fit Bayesian Linear Regression models and used posterior predictive distributions to predict future performance based on a subjective loss function.
 Compared results with results given from a Gaussian Process Regression prediction.

+**Michigan Basketball Data Madness Challenge 2020**

+*To respect the privacy of the Michigan Basketball Team, we have not released any analyses or results from this project publicly.*

+- Data Science project analyzing Michigan Basketball game/practice data obtained via wearable sensor.
+Applied statistical/machine learning methods to the engineered datasets to provide insights and recommendations on how Michigan could best prepare for both conference and non-conference games.

+- This project won the Michigan Basketball Data Madness Challenge 2020 hosted by the Michigan Institute for Data Science (MIDAS)